mpi/lodash-is-awesome/README.md

 # Lodash is Awesome!

-In this article I would like to share with you my appreciation for one of my favorite library.
+In this article I would like to share with you my appreciation for one of my favorite Javascript library.
 This library is Lodash.
 Most of people know Lodash from constructs like this: